LIV Beach at Fontainebleau Las Vegas

 Advertising

-Once Las Vegas mastered nightlife they dove into the dayclub scene giving the bachelorette and bachelor party crowd a place to play during the day.
+Once Las Vegas mastered nightlife they dove into the dayclub scene, giving the bachelorette and bachelor party crowd a place to play during the day.
 The resort pool is now one of the coolest places to spend an afternoon.
-What Las Vegas lacks in sand and surf it makes up tenfold in scene and vibe.
+And what Las Vegas lacks in sand and surf it makes up tenfold in scene and vibe.

-While plenty of dayclubs with big name DJs make this list, there are also some more relaxing scenes where you can chill with a cocktail, read a book, get a poolside massage, or play a little swim-up blackjack.
-There are also wave pools, water slides, and a couple of family-friendly spots.
-Here are the best places to beat the heat in Las Vegas.
+While plenty of dayclubs with big-name DJs make this list, there are also some more relaxing scenes (some even family-friendly) where you can chill with a cocktail, read a book, get a poolside massage or play a little swim-up blackjack.
+There are also wave pools, water slides, and if you have kids or teens you can venture off the Strip to one of the two waterparks on opposite ends of the valley: Cowabunga Bay in Henderson or Cowabunga Canyon in Summerlin.
+Here are our favorite places to beat the heat in Las Vegas.

 This guide was updated by Las Vegas-based writer Ryan Slattery.
 At Time Out, all of our travel guides are written by local writers who know their cities inside out.
 For more about how we curate, see our editorial guidelines